maubanel/UE5-Static-Meshes/uvs/README.md

 [UV]() mapping is the process of projecting a 2-D image to a 3D model's surface for texture mapping.
 This allows the model to know what pixel in the 2-d image goes to what portion of the polygon (face) in a model.
 The larger the size of the texture, the more detail you will get in the model.
 The letters "U" and "V" are used to represent the two axis of a 2-D texture as **X, Y & Z** are already representing the points of the 3-D model.  **U** represents the horizontal axis (x) and **V** represents the vertical axis (y) of the texture.

+This is the 3-D shaped unwrapped so that it is like you cut the seams on the sides of the box and laid them out flat.
+It is often called UV unwrapping, the act of taking a 3-D model and creating UVs.

 ![uv mapping](https://upload.wikimedia.org/wikipedia/commons/f/fe/Cube_Representative_UV_Unwrapping.png)

 * Picture from Wikipedia